tambapps/hyperpoet/README.md

 # Hyperpoet

-Hyperpoet is a Groovy-friendly HTTP client written in Java 8 backed by OkHttp.
+Hyperpoet is a Marcel and Groovy-friendly HTTP client written in Java 8 backed by OkHttp.

 The main goal of this library is to be able to perform HTTP requests with as less code as possible.
+It is

 For that, several functionalities were implemented